DelNov/T-Flows/readme.md

 That is it, you got your first CFD solutions with T-Flows.
 You can read the final results (```lid_driven-ts001200.vtu```) in ParaView, and explore different options for visualization of results.
-We chose to plot a cut-plane through the middle of the domain vectors represented glyphs and pressure with a colormap:
+We chose to plot a cut-plane through the middle of the domain vectors represented glyphs and pressure with a color-map:

 ![!](Documentation/Manual/Figures/lid_driven_hexa_solution.png "")